autodarts/docs/Config.md

 I typically put the `Hand Size: Min` to be a lot higher than the `Dart Size: Max` but there is no real reason for it.
 Once an object has more pixels than this value, it is considered to be a hand.

-In the `Dart Detection` there is a sub-section called `ROI Detection`.
+In the `Dart Detection`, there is a sub-section called `ROI Detection`.
 The ROI is the region-of-interest in the full-resolution image.
 I use the motion detection which runs on a much smaller resolution (to be fast) to calculate where the dart would be in the full-resolution image.
 To figure out the ROI, I combine all the so-called blobs (objects in the image made up of pixels) that exceed a certain size (again in pixels).